AusDTO/spring-security-stateless/README.md

 This library allows you to use [Spring Security](http://projects.spring.io/spring-security/) for authentication without using HttpSession.
 Authentication state is kept in an encrypted and signed cookie instead.
 Specificially, this library provides cookie-based implementations of `SecurityContextRepository`, `CsrfTokenRepository`, and `RequestCache`.
 These can be used all together or independently.

 See the sample Spring Boot application in the `src/sampleapp` directory for an example of an application using all three implementations and not using HttpSession at all.

+This library has been extracted from an application that has been using it in production since January 2016: [AusDTO/citizenship-appointment-server](https://github.com/AusDTO/citizenship-appointment-server)

 ## Requirements